-Make your goal as Specific as possible and express it in positive terms.
+Make your goal as specific as possible and express it in positive terms.
 Do you want to stop losing money or do you want to start making money?
-How much money do you want to make?
+How much money do you want to earn?

 How do you measure success?
 You'll need a way to evaluate your progress and determine if you're moving towards your goal.
 For example, if you want to improve your finances, then you should have a way of keeping track of income and expenses.

 Is your goal achievable?
 Consider whether you have the resources necessary to achieve your goal.
 If not, you need to determine if you can assemble everything required to streamline your process.
 Remove any obstacles before you get started!

-Realistic goals are achievable goals, unrealistic goals are just dreams.
-It's not necessary to be negative but take time to honestly evaluate whether you're being realistic.
-Losing 30 pounds in 2 weeks is not impossible but it's not very likely and certainly not healthy.
+Realistic goals are achievable goals; unrealistic goals are just dreams.
+It's not necessary to be negative, but take the time to evaluate in an honest way whether you are realistic.
+Losing 30 pounds in two weeks is not impossible, but it's not very likely and certainly not healthy.

 Make your goal timely by stating a due date for your goal AND the action steps involved in achieving it.

-If your goal doesn't reflect your beliefs and character then you'll have difficulty achieving it.
-And even if you do manage to get what you want, you won't be very happy.
-Set a goal which is meaningful to you and be clear about the consequences of your outcome.
+If your goal doesn't reflect your beliefs and character, then you'll have difficulty achieving it.
+And even if you do manage to get what you want, you won't be entirely happy.
+Set a goal that is meaningful to you and be clear about the consequences of your outcome.

 Not everyone needs this strategy with every goal, but almost everyone can benefit from it at some point.
 Finding supportive, positive people is key because you certainly don't need anyone sabotaging your progress.

 This prep work is vital in eliminating the frustrating and time consuming "running around" which can derail your progress later on.

 There are three key ways to prevent overconfidence and poor planning from creating obstacles down the line: